Explainability of deep vision-based autonomous driving systems: Review and challenges: Introduction

 First, the dataset used for training brings interpretability problem, with questions such as: \emph{Has the model encounter situations like X?} Indeed, a finite training dataset cannot exhaustively cover all possible driving situations and it will likely under- and over-represent some specific ones \citep{dataset_bias}.
 Moreover, datasets contain numerous biases of various nature (omitted variable bias, cause-effect bias, sampling bias), which also gives rise to explainability issues related to fairness \citep{bias_fairness_ml}.

-Second, the trained model, and the mapping function it represents, is poorly understood and is considered as a \emph{black-box}.
+Second, the trained model, and the mapping function it represents, is poorly understood.
 The model is highly non-linear and does not provide any robustness guarantee as small input changes may dramatically change the output behavior.
 Also, these models are known to be prone to adversarial attacks \citep{fooling_car_adversarial,adversarial_attacks_defenses_driving}.
 Explainability issues thus occur regarding the generalizability and robustness aspects: \emph{How will the model behave under these new scenarios?}

 Third, the learning phase is not perfectly understood.
 Among other things, there are no guarantees that the model will settle at a minimum point that generalizes well to new situations, and that the model does not underfit on some situations and overfit on others.
-Besides, the model may learn to ground its decisions on spurious correlations during training instead of leveraging causal signals \citep{codevilla2019exploring,causal_confusion}.
+Also, the model may learn to ground its decisions on spurious correlations during training instead of leveraging causal signals \citep{codevilla2019exploring,causal_confusion}.
 We aim at finding answers to questions like \emph{Which factors \emph{caused} this decision to be taken?}

-These known issues related to training deep models apply beyond autonomous driving applications.
-There is a strong research trend trying to tackle these problems through the prism of explainability, to characterize the problems, and to try to mitigate them.
-In \autoref{sec:4} and \autoref{sec:5}, we review selected works that link to the self-driving literature.
+The three aforementioned barriers to model understanding are common to the vast majority learning-based systems that consume real-world data.
+Additionally, some specifics traits of the self-driving application should be considered.
+In particular, self-driving systems have to simultaneously solve intertwined tasks of very different natures, including perception tasks, motion forecasting, planning and control.
+Explaining a self-driving system thus means disentangling these implicit task, and to make them human-interpretable.